tsaastam/packer-centos-vagrant/README.md

 [Packer](https://packer.io/) for downloading the ISO images of the distribution and turning them into Vagrant images
 [VirtualBox](https://virtualbox.org/) for running the Vagrant images with

-TODO next: explore using Docker to create more lightweight images to run inside each VM (for more granular control).
+Note that Packer is capable of creating other kinds of images as well, such as [AWS-compatible ones](https://www.packer.io/intro/platforms.html).
+Therefore, one can use Packer to create identical images for both AWS deployment (production) and Vagrant (development & testing), or any other such combination.
+This is obviously useful for making sure the production environment remains predictable and testable.
+However in this short tutorial only Vagrant images are considered.

+Another thing to explore would be to use Docker inside the main image to run each service separately in its own Docker container.
+These containers could also be built from scratch in a replicable, secure way.
+In this use case Docker would be a lower-granularity system and the details of the Docker deployment would depend on the details of what software and which services are being deployed inside each top-level image.

 (Please note that as presented these scripts are not really that secure; by "secure" I mean here mainly that the checksums are properly verified, so that the whole process can be safely and predictably replicated from start to finish.
-Proper securing of yum updates, user accounts etc is left as an exercise for the reader.)
+However, proper securing of yum updates, user accounts &amp; keys etc is left as an exercise for the reader.)

 ## TL;DR